venzee/generator-venzee-serverless/generators/content/templates/.deploy/README.md

 This creates the file `env.encrypted` in the `.deploy` folder.

-:exclamation: **The `.deploy/env.encrypted` must be checked in***
+:exclamation: **The `.deploy/env.encrypted` must be checked in!***

-If you want to dig deeper into encrypted variables on CodeShip, check out their [documentation](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#encrypted-environment-variables).
+If you want to learn more about encrypted variables on CodeShip, check out their [documentation](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#encrypted-environment-variables).

 ## Coveralls Credentials